Concours D'Elegance, Pride of Ownership and Standard Triumph Survivors Entry

 Meguiars' Concours D'Elegance: Non-Standard

 Cars will be judged on cleanliness and condition only, with no penalties for non-standard components, fittings, finishes, modifications or modern equipment.
 All switches and lights will be tested for working order.
 Engines will not be started.

 Is open to good clean TRs that are used regularly and are not concours standard.
-Cars that are considered to be in 'Concours' condition, by the event organiser, may be reclassified into a Concours class.
+Entrants with cars the organiser considers are in Concours condition or freshly rebuilt will be encouraged to enter the Concours Class.
 Marks will be awarded for presentation, cleanliness, points of interest, and proven mileage.
 Judging will be topside only (including interiors) - bonnets and boots remain closed.

-So, if you own a Triumph or a derivative 'Survivor' and would like to be part of the Triumph Survivor display then please enter online or download the Car Information Sheet and email it to Andrew Smith at: TriumphSurvivor@gmail.com.
+So, if you own a Triumph or a derivative 'Survivor' and would like to be part of the Standard Triumph Survivor display at Stratford then please enter online below or contact Jeff Roberts for a Car Information Sheet.
+Email: firstname.lastname@example.org

 Marking sheets - use these as guidance on how the judges will assess your entry.